trotter-suzuki-mpi/trotter-suzuki-mpi/src/MATLAB/README.rst

     $ ./autogen.sh

-   Then run ``configure`` disabling MPI and CUDA:
+   Then run ``configure`` disabling MPI and CUDA.
+You can also supply the root directory of your MATLAB installation:

-    $ ./configure --without-mpi --without-cuda
+    $ ./configure --without-mpi --without-cuda --with-matlab=/usr/local/MATLAB/R2015a/bin/mex

-2. Build MATLAB Extension by running:
+2. Build the MATLAB Extension
    ::
-      MEX_BIN="/usr/local/MATLAB/R2015a/bin/mex" ./makeMex.sh

-   where ``MEX_BIN`` is the path to the MATLAB installation mex binary.
+      make matlab

 3. Then ``MexTrotter.mexa64`` or ``MexTrotter.mexa32`` is generated for use, you can test by running the ``mex_trotter_interface_test.m``.